 What is AI?

 Artificial intelligence is defined as the theory and development of computer systems able to perform tasks normally requiring human intelligence.
-It include visual perception, speech recognition, decision-making, and translation between languages.
+It includes visual perception, speech recognition, decision-making, and translation between languages.
 But artificial intelligence is huge and the development we are seeing is just a small bit.
-Artificial intelligence is a science and technology based on disciplines like Computer Science, Psychology, Mathematics, Biology, Linguistics and Engineering.
+Artificial intelligence is a science and technology-based on disciplines like Computer Science, Psychology, Mathematics, Biology, Linguistics and Engineering.

 What is intelligence and how it can be artificial?

 Defined intelligence as the ability to gain and apply knowledge and skills.
 Intelligence is intangible.
 It has the following major characteristics:

-- Reasoning: It is the set of processes that enables us to provide the basis for judgment, making decisions, and prediction
+It is the set of processes that enables us to provide the basis for judgment, making decisions, and predicting.

-- Learning: It is the act of gaining knowledge or skill through studying, practicing, being taught, or experiencing something
+It is the act of gaining knowledge or skill through studying, practicing, being taught, or experiencing something.

-- Problem-solving: It is the procedure in which one perceives and tries to arrive at an expected solution from a present situation.
-One take a path blocked by hurdles
+It is the procedure in which one perceives and tries to arrive at an expected solution from a present situation.
+One take a path blocked by hurdles.

-- Perception: It is the process of acquiring, interpreting, selecting, and organizing sensory information
+It is the process of acquiring, interpreting, selecting, and organizing sensory information.

 Hence Artificial intelligence is all about inducing the above characteristics into machines.

 Broad research areas in AI